 To display blog page thumbnails at the width of the tiles:

 - Open your blog page and navigate to site styles.

 - Uncheck Inset images.

 To edit the images at the top of a blog post:

 - Open a blog post and navigate to site styles.

 - Adjust the Banner image width.

-How do I recreate the navigation links in the Skye demo site?
+I want to recreate the navigation links in the Skye demo site

-How do I recreate the sidetray in the Skye navigation overlay?
+I want to recreate the sidetray in the Skye navigation overlay